-Our HIGHEST PRIORITY research needs are for the collection of skeletal hardparts (as specified for individual species in the next section) from TAGGED blue and white marlin and bluefin tuna of all size categories.
-Bluefin tuna and blue and white marlin have been tagged via the Cooperative Game Fish Tagging Program since 1954 and additional bluefin tuna tagging operations have been conducted with the help of commercial seiners since the 1960's.
+Our HIGHEST PRIORITY research needs are for the collection of skeletal hardparts (as specified for individual species in the next section) from ALL TAG-RECAPTURED blue and white marlin and bluefin tuna (>200 lb.).
+Bluefin tuna, as well as blue and white marlin, have been tagged via the Cooperative Game Fish Tagging Program since 1954, and additional bluefin tuna tagging operations have been conducted with the help of commercial seiners since the 1960's.
 Data on tagged fish are vital for validating estimates of age and growth, particularly if tagged fish have been "at large" for long periods.
-Samplers should attempt to collect the tag and skeletal hardparts (as specified by species in the following section) and record the length and weight, sex, capture location and date.
-There may be instances when these samples cannot be obtained because they are sold or processed aboard Japanese longliners or tournament caught fish are saved for mounting.
-Any recaptured tagged marlin or tuna suspected of having been at large for long periods (for example medium or giant size bluefin tuna) should be set aside to prevent sale or processing and the Miami Laboratory contacted immediately (see page 8).
+Cooperators should attempt to collect the tag and skeletal hardparts (as specified by species in the following section) and record the length, weight, sex, capture location, and date.
+Sex is often difficult to determine and we prefer samplers to include a section of gonad with each specimen.
+There may be instances when these samples cannot be obtained because they are sold or processed aboard Japanese longliners or tournament-caught fish are saved for mounting.
+Any tag-recaptured marlin or bluefin tuna (>200 lb.) suspected of having been at large for long periods should be set aside to prevent sale or processing and the Miami Laboratory contacted immediately (see page 8).
 Tag numbers will be checked to determine the tagging date and a decision made on a further course of action.
-It is possible that funds can be made available to buy the fish if samples cannot be obtained by any other arrangement.
+It is possible that funds can be made available to reimburse fishermen for lost revenues due to our sampling procedures or to buy the fish if samples cannot be obtained by any other arrangement.
 Clearance for these costs, however, would have to be made through the Miami Laboratory.
 Buying tagged specimens will be our last resort, if all other means of acquiring the samples fail.